MeghanaYerramsetti/CODSOFT/README.md

 # AI Projects Collection

 This repository contains a collection of AI projects demonstrating various techniques in machine learning, computer vision, and natural language processing.
-Each project is designed to showcase specific skills and concepts, from building chatbots to implementing face recognition systems.
+Each project is designed to showcase specific skills and concepts, from building chatbots.
 ## Table of Contents
 1. [Chatbot with Rule-Based Responses](#chatbot-with-rule-based-responses)
 2. [Tic-Tac-Toe Game](#tic-tac-toe-game)